Rochester Bridges to the Doctorate

 Group shot of people standing on stairsThe Rochester Bridges to the Doctorate program is the first of its kind that provides master’s level mentoring and guidance toward admission to a doctoral degree program in biomedical and behavioral science disciplines.

-The Rochester Institute of Technology (RIT) is a major master’s-granting institution with a wide range of degrees in biomedical and behavioral sciences disciplines.
+The Rochester Institute of Technology (RIT) is a doctoral university with a wide range of master’s degrees in biomedical and behavioral sciences disciplines.
 The National Technical Institute for the Deaf (NTID) is one of RIT’s colleges and is the foremost Deaf higher education technological institution in the world.
-Within the Bridges Program, Deaf and Hard of Hearing students will be paired with faculty, students, and staff from NTID, RIT and UR to develop skills necessary for graduate studies and career advancement.
+Within the Bridges Program, deaf and

 Bridges Team

-Bridges Scholars
+Bridges Trainees

-Scholars Alumni
+Trainees Alumni

 Bridges Mentors